Sara-Morillon/hooks/docs/useDebounce.md

 ### Arguments

-`value: T` - The value to debounce, can be a function.
+`value: T` - the value to debounce, can be a function.

-`delay?: number` - The delay of the debounce in ms, default to 500ms.
+`delay?: number` - the delay of the debounce in ms, default to 500ms.

 ### Returns

-`T` - The debounced value or function.
+`T` - the debounced value or function.